junesirius/junesirius.github.io/_drafts/Writing_Prompts/2024-04-30-SPN-inspiration.md

 ### **208.【destiel】S14E13 the other 2003 timeline**

-(time travel, getting together, pining, canon divergent)
+(time travel, getting together, pining, canon divergent; → prompt 424)

 The other timeline version Dean/Cas/Sam's life: 2003!Dean hunts on his own and keeps doing so and become the wanted criminal, 2003!Sam continue Stanford and becomes annoying flatulent lawyer and goes to TED talk, 2003!John is missing because he gets pulled into 2019, 2003!Cas notices "disturbance in the force" and goes to 2019 and finds 2019!Dean/Sam variation, fight them and almost kill them but get blown back to 2003 with memory of what's gonna happen